Subhamm13530/CodeAlpha_Tasks/README.md

-# basic-chatbot
+# Basic Chatbot
-A basic rule based chatbot made using python
+A simple rule-based chatbot created using Python.